DanAtkinson/AmazingZImageWorkflow/README.md

 # Simple Z-Image Workflow

 A workflow developed while experimenting with z-image, incorporating additional features beyond the base ComfyUI workflow.
 This repository includes three workflows optimized for different GPU VRAM capacities.

 ## Features

-- Predefined styles for experimentation
+- Includes some configurable styles for testing and experimentation.
-- Configured to work with both .safetensors and .gguf formats for adaptable VRAM usage
+- Versions in both .safetensors and .gguf formats to support a range of GPUs.
-- Additional nodes to enable automatic prompt detection by CivitAI
-- Custom sigma values (personal preference noted for better prompt adherence)
+- Custom sigma values adjusted to my preference (subjectively better prompt adherence).
+- Includes a trick to enable CivitAI automatic prompt detection.

 ## Workflow Overview

 The repository contains three workflow files, each optimized for different GPU VRAM capacities:

-1. simple_zimage-SAFETENSORS.json: Suitable for 8GB+ VRAM
+ 1. **simple_zimage-SAFETENSORS.json**: Based directly on the ComfyUI example.
-2. simple_zimage-GGUF.json: Recommended for 4-12GB VRAM
+ 2. **simple_zimage-GGUF.json**       : Recommended for GPUs with 12GB or less VRAM.
-3. simple_zimage-GGUFSMALL.json: For systems with less than 8GB VRAM
+ 3. **simple_zimage-GGUFSMALL.json**  : For GPUs with less than 8GB VRAM.

-Each workflow requires the custom "rgthree" node.
-The GGUF workflows also require the additional "ComfyUI-GGUF" nodes.

 ## Workflow Files and Checkpoints
+> [!NOTE]
+> All workflows requires the custom "rgthree" nodes.
+> The GGUF workflows also require the additional "ComfyUI-GGUF" nodes.

 ### simple_zimage-SAFETENSORS.json
 Suitable for GPUs with 8GB+ VRAM.